 Students leave with a range of qualifications and qualification types enabling them to progress to a wide range of post-16 provisions and employment.
-The average number of GCSE (or equivalent) in 20-21 was 7.3 and 7.4 in 19-20 demonstrating the curriculum was not narrowed in response to Covid-19.

 Destination Data

 The DfE study 'Characteristics of young people who are long term NEET (published February 2018) suggests up to 41% of NEETs nationally were excluded students/students in AP.
 NEETS were 3.6% in 19/20, which is significantly lower than the national average for AP.
 Figures for 2020/21 is 5.20%.